situmtech/cordova/README.md

         ]
       }
       cordova.plugins.Situm.requestDirections([from, to], (res) => {
-        // res -> route object, ew can draw in map with our map provider });
+        // res -> route object, we can draw in map with our map provider });
 ```